taehyounpark/queryosity/docs/features/column/column.md

 1. Note the initializer braces around the column names.

 !!! info "Arbitrary column types"
-    The interface is agnostic (ignorant, to be more precise) to the underlying column data types.
+    The interface is completely agnostic to the underlying column data types.
     As long the `dataset::column` of a given arbitrary type is properly implemented, it can be used.
     Even in the "worst" case, explicit template specialization can be used to cherry-pick how to read a specific data type.
     ```cpp